Blog General

 Understanding the value of your customers not only helps you build strategies for improvement, but also allows you to identify which users to go after.

-Some ways to improve CLTV include implementing a loyalty program to incentivize customers to keep coming back.
+Some ways to improve CLTV include implementing a customer loyalty program to incentivize customers to keep coming back.
 Personalized and targeted push campaigns can also encourage your users to pick up where they left off within your app.

 Measuring KPIs for Customer Retention is Just the Beginning